Define Payback Period

 It will take the business 4.69 years to recover the original investment of 150,000 in the project, as shown in the diagram below.

-If the business had another project requiring investment of 200,000 with annual cash inflows of 53,000 per year, the payback period of this project would be
+If the business had another project requiring investment of 200,000 with annual cash inflows of 53,000 per year, the payback time of this project would be

 Pay back period = Cost of project / Annual cash inflows = 200,000 / 53,000 = 3.77 years.

-Using the payback period method, the business would choose the second project as this has the shorter payback period.
+Using the payback method, the business would choose the second project as this has the shorter payback time.

 Calculating Payback Period for Uneven Cash Flows